durkie/durkie.github.io/_posts/2014-04-16-barefoot-pedals.markdown

 ---
 layout: post
-title:  "Barefoot pedals"
+title:  Barefoot pedals
 date:   2014-04-16 21:46:00
-categories: fab bikes
+image: assets/images/andyfoot.jpg
 ---

 [Andy](http://www.andrewquitmeyer.com) has long wanted barefoot pedals for some reason.
 I love biking from fruit tree to swimming hole every day I'm able to, but rarely during those days do I feel bummed out about wearing shoes while biking.

 Nonetheless, Andy had a birthday coming up and I had to get him something.
-So, [barefoot pedals]({{ site.url }}/barefootpedals.tar.gz) (sketchup files).
+So, [barefoot pedals]({{ site.url }}/assets/files/barefootpedals.tar.gz) (sketchup files).
 Some of the pedal dimensions are weird — they're meant to support the whole width of the foot, and in Andy's case that's a size 15 foot.

 ![Before]({{ site.url }}/images/beforepedal.jpg)
 Starting point — rip off the cage, keep the bolts and spacers.